Allmice CMS (Classic Edition) is a free, fast, simple, lightweight, yet powerful extendable modern Content Management System (CMS).

 - Caching support - role based, for the main content and for every block separately;

-- SEO support: Alias URL support, robot meta tags, etc.
+- Search Engine Optimization (SEO) support: Alias URL support, managing title and meta tags, etc.

 ... possible to have different HTML robot meta tags for different contents, and custom URL instead of system created URL;